-Cybercriminals are constantly evolving and developing increasingly sophisticated ways to attack small businesses.
-These are the common cyber attacks that SMEs should be watching out for and protecting against in 2020.
+For your own peace of mind, these are the common cyber attacks that SMEs should be watching out for and protecting against in 2020.

 1. Ransomware Attacks

 Ransomware is when cybercriminals hold your computer files hostage.
 Thus keeping your business from accessing important documents and financial information.

 In order to retrieve access, the business is forced to pay the cybercriminal within a set amount of time or risk losing access forever, although this doesn’t ensure that the cybercriminal will restore access.